fboucher/be-my-eyes/CONTRIBUTING.md

 # Contributing to Be My Eyes

-Thank you for your interest in contributing to Be My Eyes!
-This document provides guidelines and information for contributors.
+Thank you for your interest in contributing!
+This document provides guidelines for contributors.

 ## Getting Started